Sea Moss for Eczema: How Can This Ocean Treasure Help Your Skin?

 Eczema often causes tiny breaks in the skin that can become infected or take longer to heal.
 Sea moss contains compounds that may accelerate the skin's natural repair processes.*

-The zinc and vitamin A in sea moss are particularly important for skin regeneration.
-These nutrients help skin cells reproduce properly and form a functional barrier, which is exactly what skin compromised by eczema needs.
+The zinc in sea moss is particularly important for skin regeneration.* This nutrient may help skin cells reproduce properly and form a functional barrier, which is exactly what skin compromised by eczema needs.*

 Gently Detoxifies Without Drying